Aljgutier/fastapi_docker/README.md

 # Authentication with Firebase

-Amongst other thiings, Firebase is an excellent service for supporting OAuth and managing users login and passwords.
+Amongst other thiings, Firebase is an excellent service for supporting OAuth authorization and managing the user's login and passwords.

-We can add Authentication to our API/application with Firebase.
-This Section follows the deployment section, since in some cases a simple application without authorizaion is preferred.
-However, if Authorization if required, then first setup the following steps then do the Cloud Run deployment as above.
+In some cases a simple application without authorizaion is preferred.
+However, if Authorization if required, then first setup the following steps and then do the Cloud Run deployment as above.

 ## Firebase Setup